 One puzzling question is how the Portuguese sailor understood her gibberish?

 End of the Charade

-Embarrassed, Mrs. Worrall shipped Princess Caraboo off to Philadelphia in June of 1817.
-She tried to continue her royal identity, but nobody was buying it.
+Mrs. Worrall shipped Princess Caraboo off to Philadelphia in June of 1817.
+She tried to continue her royal identity, but nobody bought it.
 In 1821 she returned to England and, as far as we know, never attempted her impersonation again.
 Princess Caraboo eventually worked in the very un-royal occupation of selling leeches to hospitals.
 As Mary Baker once again, she married in 1828 and gave birth to a daughter the following year.